dbanetto/uni/assign2/report.md

 ## K)

-Input fuzzing is when a user input field, such as a free text field in a GUI, is tested against a large range of random strings that include either garbage data or just plain wrong encoding to test how well the program can handle the input.
+Input fuzzing is when a user input field, such as a free text field in a GUI or environment variables, is tested against a large range of random strings that include either garbage data or just plain wrong encoding to test how well the program can handle the input.
 One field this is used in is to test compilers or serializing frameworks to ensure